 - SCK - this is the SPI clock pin, its an input to the chip

-- MISO - this is the Master In Slave Out pin, for data sent from the RA8875 to your processor - this is 3.3V logic output, and can be read by 5V microcontrollers just fine.
+- MISO - this is the Microcontroller In Serial Out pin, for data sent from the RA8875 to your processor - this is 3.3V logic output, and can be read by 5V microcontrollers just fine.
 This pin does not tri-state when the CS pin is pulled low, so it cannot share an SPI bus without a tri-state chip like the 74HC125 or similar

-- MOSI - this is the Master Out Slave In pin, for data sent from your processor to the RA8875
+- MOSI - this is the Microcontroller Out Serial In pin, for data sent from your processor to the RA8875

 - CS - this is the chip select pin, drop it low to start an SPI transaction.
 Its an input to the chip.
 This pin is not pulled high by default!
 Please either set it high or add a pullup resistor to keep the chip disabled!